Mammoth Cave National Park: Prehistory

-The story of human beings in relation to Mammoth Cave spans five thousand years.
+Human activity in Mammoth Cave traces back five thousand years.
 Several sets of Native American remains have been recovered from Mammoth Cave, or other nearby caves in the region, in both the 19th and 20th centuries.
-Most mummies found represent examples of intentional burial, with ample evidence of pre-Columbian funerary practice.
+Most were mummies, representing examples of intentional burial, with ample evidence of pre-Columbian funerary practice.

-An exception to purposeful burial was discovered when in 1935 the remains of an adult male were discovered under a large boulder.
+An exception to purposeful burial was discovered when in 1935 the remains of an adult male were found under a large boulder.
 The boulder had shifted and settled onto the victim, a pre-Columbian miner, who had disturbed the rubble supporting it.
 The remains of the ancient victim were named "Lost John" and exhibited to the public into the 1970s, when they were interred in a secret location in Mammoth Cave for reasons of preservation as well as emerging political sensitivities with respect to the public display of Native American remains.

 Research beginning in the late 1950s led by Patty Jo Watson, of Washington University in St. Louis has done much to illuminate the lives of the late Archaic and early Woodland peoples who explored and exploited caves in the region.
 Preserved by the constant cave environment, dietary evidence yielded carbon dates enabling Watson and others to determine the age of the specimens.
 An analysis of their content, also pioneered by Watson, allows determination of the relative content of plant and meat in the diet of either culture over a period spanning several thousand years.
 This analysis indicates a timed transition from a hunter-gatherer culture to plant domestication and agriculture.